spacetelescope/jwst/docs/jwst/barshadow/description.rst

 Output product
 --------------
-The output is a new copy of the input `~jwst.datamodels.MultiSlitModel`, with the corrections applied to the slit data arrays.
+The output is a new copy of the input `~stdatamodels.jwst.datamodels.MultiSlitModel`, with the corrections applied to the slit data arrays.
 The 2-D correction array for each slit is also added to the datamodel in the "BARSHADOW" extension.